50.0 MB (5.3 MB compressed)

 29.0 x 43.4 cm ⏐ 11.4 x 17.1 in (300dpi)

-MARTIN RIETZE / SCIENCE PHOTO LIBRARY MARTIN RIETZE / SCIENCE PHOTO LIBRARY
+NASA, MARK SOWA / SCIENCE PHOTO LIBRARY NASA, MARK SOWA / SCIENCE PHOTO LIBRARY

 Transit of Venus, June 2012.
-Telescope view of the planet Venus (black dot) moving across the face of the Sun, as seen from near Darnozseli, Hungary.
-Such transits are rare, occurring in pairs over 100 years apart.
+The planet Venus (black dot) is seen moving across the face of the Sun, seen from Rocket Park at the Johnson Space Center, Houston, Texas, USA.
+At left is the silhouette of a rocket, a Mercury-Redstone launch vehicle.
+Transits of Venus are rare, occurring in pairs over 100 years apart.
 Ingress occurred at around 22:09 UTC on 5 June and egress occurred at around 04:49 UTC on 6 June.
 This was the second of a pair of transits, with the earlier transit occurring in 2004.
 The next pair of transits will occur in 2117 and 2125.
-This view shows the Lomonossow arc point of contact, where the Sun illuminates the atmosphere of Venus.
-This is a masked HDR white light composite image.

 Model release not required.
 Property release not required.